 - Assessing stroke risk

-Even small elevations detected by the hs CRP blood test can signal long-term inflammation linked to cardiovascular conditions.
+Even small elevations detected by the hs-CRP blood test can signal long-term inflammation linked to cardiovascular conditions.
+It is particularly recommended for individuals with borderline cholesterol levels or those with a family history of heart disease, and is frequently included in cardiac screening panels.

 CRP Levels and Chronic Conditions